jangid19/2D_and_time_constant_fit_demo/README.md

 4. WX15_Y16_Scan041_OL/rawdata:- contains detector images with just the pump laser on the samples.

 ## Instructions for running 2D fits using Code_for_2D_fitting.ipynb
-One can run the 2D fitting using the Code_for_2D_fitting.ipynb file after installing the following python libraries:-
+One can run the 2D fitting using Code_for_2D_fitting.ipynb file after installing the following python libraries:-
-- numpy, matplotlib, scipy, labellines, pandas
+- numpy, matplotlib, pandas, scipy, h5py, h5glance, imageio, pillow, labellines.
+The setup parameters for the 2D fit are defined in cells labeled "File path and analysis options".
+Uncomment the lines in the last cell to save the fit parameter results from 2D fitting as .npy files.